grpc/grpc-swift/Sources/GRPCReflectionService/Documentation.docc/ReflectionServiceTutorial.md

 You can use the Reflection service by adding it in the providers when constructing your server.

-To initialise the Reflection service we will use ``GRPCReflectionService/ReflectionService/init(reflectionDataFilePaths:version:)``.
+To initialise the Reflection service we will use ``GRPCReflectionService/ReflectionService/init(reflectionDataFileURL:version:)``.
-It receives the paths to the files containing the reflection data of the proto files describing the services of the server that we want to be discoverable through reflection and the version of the reflection service.
+It receives the URLs of the files containing the reflection data of the proto files describing the services of the server and the version of the reflection service.

 ### Generating the reflection data